 Not all travertine is the same.
 That’s a fact!
-Shop around and you will find numerous websites selling travertine tiles of one description or another but the generic nature of "Travertine" has made it easy for some internet retailers to sell poor quality travertine as "Premium Quality".
-We are not one of them and we can demonstrate this.
+Shop around and you will find numerous websites selling travertine tiles of one description or another, but the generic nature of ‘travertine’ has made it easy for some internet retailers to sell poor travertine as ‘premium quality’.

-Part of the problem is the very nature of travertine.
-It's impossible to compare different companies’ offerings due to its generic nature.
-After all, it’s not like its marble cousins where each product only comes from one source.
-For example, Silver Shadow marble comes from one quarry and generally goes by one name in the market.
-Travertine comes from many different quarries, but is still just called "travertine".
+Part of the problem is the very nature of travertine; it's impossible to compare different companies’ offerings due to its generic nature.
+After all, it’s not like marble tiles, where each product only comes from one source and is named accordingly: travertine comes from many different quarries, but is still just called ‘travertine’

 What is travertine?